tensorpack/tensorpack/docs/tutorial/extend/model.md

-## Implement a layer
+## Write a layer

-Symbolic functions should be nothing new to you.
+The first thing to note: __you never have to write a layer__.
+Tensorpack layers are nothing but wrappers of symbolic functions.
-Using symbolic functions in tensorpack is same as in TensorFlow: you can use any symbolic functions you have made or seen elsewhere together with tensorpack layers.
+You can use any symbolic functions you have written or seen elsewhere with or without tensorpack layers.
 You can use symbolic functions from slim/tflearn/tensorlayer, and even Keras/sonnet ([with some tricks](../../examples/mnist-keras.py)).
-So you never **have to** implement a tensorpack layer.

 If you would like, you can make a symbolic function become a "layer" by following some simple rules, and then gain benefits from the framework.